 Milan was the crossing of the east-west Wabash railroad (now Norfolk Southern) and the north-south Ann Arbor railroad.

-Photo Info: Top, an early photo of the Milan depot and first interlocking tower.
+Image Info: Top, an early photo of the depot at Milan.
+At this time, the Wabash line was single track.
+[CMUL].
+2nd image, an early photo of the Milan depot and first interlocking tower.
 [Alan Loftis collection].
-2nd photo, the new tower and depot about 1983.
+3rd image, an interesting view of the depot at Milan, the interlocking tower, and an Ann Arbor locomotive crossing the diamond in 1909.
+[UML].
+4th image, a very cold Wabash water tower at Milan.
+[UML].
+5th image, the new tower and new depot about 1983.
 [Charlie Whipp].
-3rd photo, the Ann Arbor/ Wabash freight house in 1972.
+6th photo, the Ann Arbor/Wabash freight house in 1972.
 [Charles Geletzke Jr.]

 1900.
 A fire started in the saw and planing mill of C. H. Wilson and it burned to the ground.
 The cause was unknown.
 The loss was insured in the Michigan Manufacturers' Mutual of Saginaw.
 It is not known whether they will rebuild or not.
 [DFP-1900-1020]